tapjdey/release_qual_model/README.md

  Code is in "Code " folder.

- Results in the paper and the distribution of variables are in "Results" folder
+ Results in the paper and the distribution of variables are in "Results" folder.

- Data is in "Data" folder
+ Data is in "Data" folder.

  ## Instructions for running code